gauravxshukla/frontend-practice/quizQuestions/JavascriptQuestions.md

 # JavaScript Interview Questions — Quick Revision

-### 1. What is Hoisting
+### 1. What is Hoisting?
-Hoisting means JavaScript moves variable and function declarations to the top of their scope before code execution.
+Hoisting is JavaScript's default behavior where variable and function declarations are moved to the top of their scope before code execution.

 **Edge case:** Only declarations are hoisted, not initializations; `let` and `const` are hoisted but stay in the Temporal Dead Zone until initialized.

 ---
-### 2. Difference between Function Scope and Global Scope
+### 2. Difference between Function Scope and Global Scope?
 **Global scope:** Accessible from anywhere in the code.

 **Function scope:** Accessible only within the function it’s declared in.